Forex Trading Pivot Points

 Forex Pivot Point = (High + Low + Close) / 3

-The central pivot point can then be used to calculate the support and resistance levels as follows:
+The central pivot-point can then be used to calculate the support and resistance levels as follows:

-Pivot points consist of a central point level surrounded by three support levels below it and three resistance levels above it.
+Pivot points consist of a central point level surrounded by three support levels below it and three resistance areas above it.
 These points were originally used by floor traders on equity and futures exchanges because they provided a quick way for those traders to get a general idea of how the market was moving during the course of the day using only a few simple calculations.
 However, over time they have also proved exceptionally useful in other markets as well.

-One of the reasons they are now so popular is because they are considered a "leading" (or predictive) indicator rather than a lagging indicator.
+One of the reasons they are now so popular is because they are considered a 'leading' (or predictive) technical indicator rather than a lagging indicator.
 All that is required to calculate the pivot points for the upcoming (current) day is the previous day high, low, and close prices.
 The 24-hour cycle pivot points in this indicator are calculated according to the following formulas:

-The central pivot can then be used to calculate the support and resistance levels as follows:
+The central pivot can then be used to calculate the support & resistance levels as follows:

 Resistance 3